Computer Science 50th Anniversary Celebration

 Just three years later, in 1972, the heavy demand from local and national industry for graduates with expertise in computer science convinced the Board of Trustees to approve the Master of Science in Computer Science degree and the master’s program was started.
-It was again, the first program of its kind in northwest Ohio and the 2nd in the state.
+It was, again, the first program of its kind in Northwest Ohio and the second in the state.
 The program required 45 -50 credit hours of graduate courses (45 credit hours for Plan 1 and 50 for Plan II).

-Among the courses offered in the early years were: Introduction to Computing (I & II), Computers and Programming, Systems Programming, Logical Foundations of Computing, Numerical Methods, Data Structures, Programming Languages, Computer Organization, Operating Systems, Language Translation Systems, Computer Graphics, Minicomputer Systems, Techniques of COBOL Programming and Techniques of Data Base Management
+Some of the courses offered in the early years included: Introduction to Computing (I & II), Computers and Programming, Systems Programming, Logical Foundations of Computing, Numerical Methods, Data Structures, Programming Languages, Computer Organization, Operating Systems, Language Translation Systems, Computer Graphics, Minicomputer Systems, Techniques of COBOL Programming and Techniques of Data Base Management

 1975 – BGSU hosted the SIGGRAPH National Conference, which was unique compared to the other major metropolitan areas that hosted the conference.